Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Guard : The Robustification Framework

+Consider the phase during which $p_a$ is guarded.
 By the algorithm’s logic, $p_a$ must have been evicted earlier in this phase, say, at time $\mu < t_i$.
-According to Corollary \ref{corollary_rbc_only_evcit_1}, $p_a$ is a 1-page at time $\mu$.
-At time $t_i$, since $p_a$ was previously evicted, \textsc{Guard\&A} enters the error-handling branch (Lines 10–11), implying there exists an unrequested old page $p_b \in \mathcal{U}$ at time $t_i$, whose next request occurs at time $T_b > t_i$.
-Since $p_b \in \mathcal{U}$ and $T_b$ is greater than the next request time $t_i$ of another 1-page $p_a$ at time $\mu$, it was also a 1-page in the cache at time $\mu$, according to Proposition \ref{proposition_fbc_next_request_time}.
+At time $t_i$, since $p_a$ was previously evicted, \textsc{Guard\&A} enters the error-handling branch (Lines 10–12), implying there exists an unrequested old page $p_b \in \mathcal{U}$ at time $t_i$, whose next request occurs at time $T_b > t_i$.

 Now consider an alternative algorithm, \textsc{Guard\&B}, behaves identically to \textsc{Guard\&A} before $t_i$, except that it evicts $p_b$ instead of $p_a$ at time $\mu$, keeping $p_a$ in the cache until $t_i$.
-Because both $p_a$ and $p_b$ are 1-pages at time $\mu$, \textsc{Guard\&B} remains RB-compliant before $t_i$ under perfect predictions.
-At time $t_i$, \textsc{Guard\&B} would experience a cache hit for $p_a$, whereas \textsc{OPT} incurs a cache miss (since $p_a$ was a 1-page at time $\mu$ and was not accessed again until $t_i$).
-Moreover, \textsc{Guard\&B} and \textsc{OPT} incur the same number of cache misses before $t_i$ (see Proposition \ref{prop_rbc_same_cost_as_opt}), implying $\textsc{Guard\&B}$ performs better than $\textsc{OPT}$ after serving requests up to time $t_i$, which contradicts the optimality of \textsc{OPT}.
+At time $t_i$, \textsc{Guard\&B} would experience a cache hit for $p_a$, whereas \textsc{Guard\&A} incurs a cache miss.
+This implies $\textsc{Guard\&B}$ performs better than $\textsc{OPT}$ after serving requests up to time $t_i$, which contradicts the optimality of \textsc{OPT}.

 Therefore, no such $p_a$ can exist, and no page is ever guarded under perfect predictions. \end{proof}

 From Proposition~\ref{prop_no_guard}, under perfect predictions, \textsc{Guard\&A} never guards any page and thus behaves identically to \textsc{A}.
 Since \textsc{A} is 1-consistent by definition, \textsc{Guard\&A} inherits the following property: